If you’re ready to develop a daily gratitude journaling practice, this 30 day gratitude challenge will get you started.

 When you can see and appreciate the good things in your life, you develop an attitude of gratitude.
 Your self-esteem improves, and so does your outlook on life in general

 In 2014, researchers published a study on gratitude.
 They discovered that grateful athletes trusted their teammates more.
 It turns out that their enhanced self-belief from feelings of gratitude enabled them to trust their teammates.

 It’s not happiness that makes us grateful,

 but gratitude that makes us happy.

 Sign up for the 30 Day Gratitude Challenge

-The 30 day gratitude challenge includes a journal prompt together with a free printable journal page delivered to your inbox every day for 30 days.
+The 30 day gratitude challenge includes a journal prompt delivered to your inbox every day for 30 days.

-After you get your daily prompt, you can use the printable journal page or even some other type of journal or notebook to write in.
+After you get your daily prompt, write your thoughts in a journal or notebook.
+Or purchase the printable 30 day Gratitude Journal or 30 day Gratitude Journal Cards.
 You don’t need to spend a lot of time.
 A few minutes early in the morning or just before bed is ideal.

 30 Day Gratitude Challenge

-Get daily journal prompts and printable journal pages into your inbox every day for 30 days.
+Get daily journal prompts delivered into your inbox every day for 30 days.